morgen-peschke/trans-factsheet/README.md

   interchangeably, in academic/expert spaces the two words have distinct meanings.
 This sort of common-expert distinction in word use is actually rather common, so it's not particularly surprising to see something like this happen.
 * A sex/gender distinction is already used in practice to describe trans people
-    * [Merriam Webster](https://www.merriam-webster.com/dictionary/transgender) defines transgender as being "_of,
+    * [Merriam-Webster](https://www.merriam-webster.com/dictionary/transgender) defines transgender as being "_of,
       relating to, or being a person **whose gender identity differs from the sex** the person had or was identified as having at birth_"
     * [Oxford English Dictionary](https://www.oed.com/viewdictionaryentry/Entry/247649) defines transgender as